-Business gifts and entertainment are meant to create goodwill and sound working relationships and not to gain improper advantage with current or potential customers, suppliers, vendors or partners or facilitate approvals from government officials.
-The exchange, as a normal business courtesy, of meals or entertainment (such as tickets to a game or the theatre or a round of golf) with non-government employees in connection with business discussions is a common and acceptable practice as long as it is not extravagant.
+Business gifts and entertainment are meant to create goodwill and sound working relationships and not to gain improper advantage with current or potential suppliers, vendors or partners or facilitate approvals from government officials.
+The exchange, as a normal business courtesy, of meals or entertainment (such as tickets to a game or the theatre or a round of golf) is a common and acceptable practice as long as it is not extravagant.
 Unless express permission is received from a supervisor, the Compliance Officer or the Audit Committee, gifts and entertainment cannot be offered, provided or accepted by any employee unless consistent with customary business practices and not excessive in value.
 This principle applies to our transactions everywhere in the world, even where the practice is widely considered "a way of doing business."
 Employees should not accept gifts or entertainment that may reasonably be deemed to affect their judgment or actions in the performance of their duties.